 Vehicle tyres experience wear due to the friction between the tyres and the road.
 This results in emissions of particulate matter (PM).
-The PM-emissions resulting from tyre wear are calculated by multiplying vehicle kilometres travelled with emission factors (milligrams of tyre particulate matter emission per kilometre).
+The PM-emissions resulting from tyre wear are calculated by multiplying vehicle kilometres travelled with emission factors (expressed in milligrams of tyre particulate matter emission per kilometre).
 The emission factors are calculated as the total mass loss of tyres resulting from the wear process and the number of tyres per vehicle category.
-The emission factors used are shown in Table 3.20A and are derived from Ten Broeke et al. (2008).

-The only macro-component that is emitted in large quantities is particulate matter (PM{10}).
-It is assumed that 5% of the tyre particulate matter emission can be considered to be PM{10} , the rest is larger fragments that do not stay airborne but are emitted to the soil or surface water.
-This share of 5% of particulate matter in the total mass of tyre particulate matter emission is an uncertain factor in the calculation of particulate matter emissions caused by tyre wear.
-The share of $PM{2,5}$ in PM{10} is estimated to be 20% (see Table 3.35).
+The emission factors used are shown in Table 3.20A.
+The emission factors were derived from literature study (Ten Broeke et al., 2008).
+The differentiation of the emission factors per road type was estimated using the forces on the wheels of the vehicles as a proxy (Velders et al., 2009).
+It was assumed that 5% of the tyre PM-emissions consists of PM{10} , the remainder being larger fractions that do not stay airborne but are emitted to the soil or surface water.
+The $PM{2.5}/PM{10}$ ratio is estimated to be 20% (see Table 3.35).
+Both fractions were derived from Ten Broeke et al. (2009) and are highly uncertain.

-The emissions of heavy metals caused by tyre wear are calculated by applying a profile of the composition of the total tyre material.
+The emissions of heavy metals due to tyre wear are calculated by applying the heavy metal composition profile of tyre material.
 This composition is shown in Table 3.23B.
-The heavy metals trapped in particulate matter are emitted to the air because it is assumed that 100% of particulate matter remains airborne.
-Heavy metals trapped in coarse particles fall back to the soil or the surface water.
-Within urban areas, it is assumed that 60% of coarse particles end up in water (Table 3.20B) which in this case means in the sewers, while 40% ends up in the soil.
-Outside urban areas, 10% emission to surface water is assumed in the calculations, and 90% to the soil.
-The emission factors for tyre wear are derived from Ten Broeke et al. 2008).
+It is assumed that the amount of heavy metals incorporated in PM{10} is emitted to the air because PM{10} particles remain airborne.
+The amount of heavy metals incorporated in the coarse particle fraction (> PM{10}) deposits on the soil or the surface water.
+Within urban areas, it is assumed that 60% of the coarse particle fraction ends up in surface water (Table 3.20B) which in this case means in the sewers, while 40% ends up in the soil.
+Outside urban areas, it is assumed that 10% ends up in surface water and 90% in soil.